 The residence hall student conduct process is designed to enforce college policy and residence hall regulations while maintaining educational principles.
 Community living requires standards of conduct, cooperation, negotiation, and respect for all community members, including students and staff.
-The student conduct process functions cooperatively with the Vice President for Students Office, the Dean of Students, the Campus Judicial Officers, Housing & Residence Life Staff, the Jefferson Community College Office of Campus Safety & Security, and local police and emergency response agencies.
-A resident may be referred to a Jefferson Community College Campus Judicial Officer for an alleged policy violation.
-Residents should refer to the Jefferson Community College Student Code of Conduct for more information.
+The student conduct process functions cooperatively with the Office of Student Life, the Chief Judicial Officers, Residence Life & Housing Staff, the Jefferson Community College Office of Campus Safety & Security, and local police and emergency response agencies.
+A resident may be referred to a Jefferson Community College Chief Judicial Officer for an alleged policy violation.
+Residents should refer to the Jefferson Community College Code of Conduct (see below) for more information.
 Students living in the residence halls sign a housing contract that stipulates individual resident student responsibilities.
 The rules and regulations apply to all residents and their guests/visitors as part of this license.

 Student Conduct Officers

 Judicial Officers.
 Professional Residence Life & Housing Staff and the Chief Judicial Officer (or designee)

 are designated hearing officers for the residence halls and adjudicate all residence

 hall incidents.
 They are empowered to determine responsibility, assign sanctions and